VentureStar: Cancellation

 The VentureStar program was cancelled in 2001 due to development cost concerns accompanied by technical problems and failures in the X-33 program, a program which was intended as proof-of-concept for some of the critical technologies that were to be implemented in the VentureStar.
 The failure during a test of the X-33's complex, multi-lobe composite-structure cryogenic hydrogen tank was one of the main reasons for the cancellation of both the X-33 and the VentureStar.
-Ultimately, the VentureStar program required too many technical advances at too high a cost to be viable.
+The failure was ultimately attributed to cryo-pumping, a phenomenon in which the cryogenic temperatures of the liquid hydrogen inside the tank caused moisture and air to enter the tank's structure and freeze, causing damage.
+This flaw was foreseen earlier in design, but was not addressed, because doing so would increase the mass of the hydrogen tank, adding to the vehicle's already problematic instability.
+Plans were made to replace the complex and unproven composite tank design with an Al-Li alloy one.
+In addition to making the tank more reliable and easier to manufacture, this would also make the tanks lighter, as they would require less supporting structures.
+This plan was stopped due to pressure from congress to continue developing composite tanks.
+The unexpectedly high mass of the aerospike engines would have required ballast to be added to the vehicle's nose to maintain stability in addition to larger rear stabilizers, further reducing its payload capacity.
+Ultimately, the VentureStar program relied too heavily on unproven technologies, resulting in failures, uncertainty, and a cost too high to be viable.